shopware5/devdocs/source/developers-guide/plugin-quick-start/index.md

  }
 ```

-3 things are happening here:
+3 things happen here:
  * we subscribe to an event
  * we call the createConfig method
  * we return a success flag

 In order to subscribe to an event, we use the `$this->subscribeEvent` helper method from the bootstrap base class.
 The first parameter is the event to subscribe to, in this case `Enlight_Controller_Action_PostDispatchSecure_Frontend`.
 As mentioned above, this event will be triggered every time **after** a controller in the frontend was executed.
 THe second parameter is the callback function that should be called - `onFrontendPostDispatch`

-The `createConfig` method will create the configuration for our plugin, we will have a look at later.
+The `createConfig` method will create the configuration for our plugin.
+We will have a look at it later.

-Finally `return true;` will tell shopware, that everything went fine and no problems occurred.
-If you return `false` or just nothing, shopware will not finish the plugin installation.
+Finally `return true;` will tell Shopware that everything went fine and no problems occurred.
+If you return `false` or just nothing, Shopware will not finish the plugin installation.

 ### Event callback